|

 Stepping into a new space and/or a new activity is scary, stepping into a new life—a new version of you—is seemingly impossible.
 Until it’s not.

-CategoriesAll Academia American Fitness Art Business Care Work Careworkers Creativity Cultural Politics Embodiment Fitness Guest Blogs Language Meditation Mind/body Self Care Self-care Social Justice Space Transformation Trauma Women And Fitness Yoga Archives
+CategoriesAll Academia American Fitness Art Business Care Work Careworkers Community Creativity Cultural Politics Embodiment Fitness Healing Language Mind/body Pride Queer Self Care Self-care Social Justice Space Transformation Trauma Women And Fitness Yoga Archives

 |